Sadykhzadeh/randcatbot-py/README.md

 License: MIT

 *The code has NOT been polished and is provided "as is".
-There are a lot of code that are redundant and there are tons of improvements that can be made.*
+There's a lot of code that is redundant and there are tons of improvements that can be made.*

 # FAQ